kvas-it/haskell-life/README.md

 myself afterwards.
 This one is probably still pretty far from perfection, but it seems decent.

-Note: the position is represented here as a list of positions of living cells.
+The position is represented here as a list of points where living cells are located.
 This is simple, but gives multiple different representations for the same position.
 However, the result of ``nextGeneration`` is always sorted so it will always have the same order of points for the same position.

+Also time complexity of ``nextGeneration`` here is quadratic, which is not great as linear algorithm seems possible with using hashmaps and neighbour marking.
+Functional version of that would probably also be possible with ``HashMap``.